eng1k73cnh/DaCoolBot/README.md

   - Returns a screenshot of the spreadsheet if provided a Google Spreadsheets URL
     - Utilizes [capture-website](https://github.com/sindresorhus/capture-website) and [imgur](https://github.com/KenEucker/imgur)
   - Else returns the given message content
-- `mention` (type:boolean): Mentions everyone after a message is created
+- `mention` (boolean): Mentions everyone after a message is created
   - Default output:
   ```typescript
   `@everyone DaCoolReminder is updated for ${new Date(